johnnymugs/controllers-talk/talk.md

 # So where's your great controller strategy now Johnny?

 # ActiveModel makes it simple
+{::comment}
+TODO: code code code
+{::/comment}

+# And our controller is back to being nice and simple

-# this might seem contrived but I've seen this and worse
+# This might seem contrived but I've seen this and worse
 - just a password_reset action on the users controller